 - Add the cut tomatoes, peas, cubed chicken thighs, and riced cauliflower to the pan.
 Add approximately 1- 1 1/2 cups of water to the pan.
 The cauliflower will release some water so you do not want to add as much water as when cooking paella with regular rice.
 Add a pinch of saffron to the pan.
 Turn the pan on high and allow to cook until all of the water has evaporated (approximately 20-30 mins).

 - Once all of the water evaporated, I allowed my paella to cook a little longer on low heat to allow it to cook and stick to the pan.
-Allow the paella to cool slightly and top with parsley.
+Allow the paella to cool slightly and top with fresh parsley.

 - Elliott, Brianna.
 “The Top 8 Health Benefits of Cauliflower.”
 Healthline, Healthline Media, 14 Apr.
 2017, http://www.healthline.com/nutrition/benefits-of-cauliflower.